 Garlic and spice lovers rejoice!
 This Chinese cucumber salad packs so much flavor it will have you second guessing how you ever ate cucumbers in any other way!
+Pair it with Asian Baked Salmon and you have a great low carb dinner!

 A few years ago I went on a solo trip to Asia and one of the activities I loved the most was to take cooking classes in Japan and China.
 I loved it so much that I put it on my bucket list to take cooking classes all over the world one day.